Reward-Robust RLHF in LLMs: Related Works

 In contrast, there has been comparatively less focus on \emph{reward robustness}. \citet{xu2006robustness} consider an MDP with an uncertain reward function and then propose a weighted sum between a nominal and a robust performance criterion, which directly inspires our work.
 The trade-off can be directly made on the expected return~\citep{xu2006robustness} or by defining a chance constraint optimization problem~\citep{delage2010percentile}.
 Other research targets the rectangularity assumption, which assuming that the uncertainty in each state is independent of all other states, identifying it as a primary source of the reward uncertainty~\citep{mannor2012lightning, mannor2016robust, goyal2023robust}. \citet{vadori2020risk} proposes a risk-sensitive RL approach to handle the reward uncertainty by applying Doob decomposition on the reward. \citet{wang2020reinforcement} develops a robust RL framework where the agents can only observed perturbed rewards.

 In conclusion, due to the focus of past RL applications, particularly in domains like robotics, research on reward robustness has not received sufficient attention.
-However, in the context of LLM training, the uncertainty inherent in the reward model significantly impacts final performance and hinds the progress of LLM development~\citep{chen2024odin,kwon2023reward}.
+Notably, in the context of LLM training, the uncertainty inherent in the reward model significantly impacts final performance and hinds the progress of LLM development~\citep{chen2024odin,kwon2023reward}. \citet{coste2023reward} introduce worst-case optimization in LLMs to mitigate overoptimization.
+However, their approach relies on a purely empirical method to characterize uncertainty through intra-ensemble variance, lacking both structure and interpretability.
 Therefore, the development of specialized reward-robust algorithms is not only necessary but also urgently required.
-Our work is a pioneering effort to introduce reward robustness into the LLM RLHF/RLAIF pipeline.
+Our work is one of the pioneering efforts to introduce reward robustness into the LLM RLHF/RLAIF pipeline.